unity858/sundry/latex/first sty/README.md

 Questions and commments should be directed via Discord DM to epsilon#8682, or via email to nyyanyn@gmail.com.

 (_Remark._ Garish color theme from Nyan Cat, as its name suggests.
-Just use seto.sty already(if possible)...)
+Just use seto.cls already...)